Lupita Nyong'o: 2010s: Breakthrough and rise to prominence

-Immediately after graduating from Yale, Nyong'o landed her breakthrough role when she was cast in Steve McQueen's historical drama 12 Years a Slave (2013).
-The film, which met with widespread critical acclaim, is based on the life of Solomon Northup (played by Chiwetel Ejiofor), a free-born African-American man of upstate New York who is kidnapped and sold into slavery in Washington, DC, in 1841.
-Nyong'o portrayed Patsey, a slave who works alongside Northup at a Louisiana cotton plantation; her performance garnered rave reviews.
-Empire reviewer Ian Freer wrote that she "gives one of the most committed big-screen debuts imaginable," and Peter Travers of Rolling Stone called her "a spectacular young actress who imbues Patsey with grit and radiant grace".
-She was nominated for several awards for 12 Years a Slave, including a Golden Globe Award for Best Supporting Actress, a BAFTA Award for Best Actress in a Supporting Role, and two Screen Actors Guild Awards, including Best Supporting Actress, which she won.
-She also won the Academy Award for Best Supporting Actress, becoming the sixth black actress to win the award.
-The blue Prada dress she wore to the awards garnered substantial media attention and acclaim, being considered one of the classic red carpet gowns in Hollywood history.
-She is the second African actress to win the award, the first Kenyan actress to win an Oscar, and the first Mexican to win the award.
-She is also the fifteenth actress to win an Oscar for a film debut performance.
+Upon graduating from Yale, Nyong'o landed her breakthrough role when she was cast in Steve McQueen's historical drama 12 Years a Slave (2013).
+The film is based on the life of Solomon Northup (Chiwetel Ejiofor), a free-born African-American man of upstate New York who is kidnapped and sold into slavery in Washington, D.C. in 1841.
+Nyong'o portrays Patsey, a slave who works alongside Northup at a Louisiana cotton plantation.
+Ian Freer of Empire wrote that Nyong'o gave "one of the most committed big-screen debuts imaginable", while Peter Travers of Rolling Stone called her a "spectacular young actress who imbues Patsey with grit and radiant grace".

+For her performance, Nyong'o was nominated for the Golden Globe Award for Best Supporting Actress, the BAFTA Award for Best Actress in a Supporting Role, and two Screen Actors Guild Awards, including Best Supporting Actress, which she won.
+She also won the Academy Award for Best Supporting Actress, becoming the sixth Black actress, the second African and the first Mexican to win the award.
+In addition, she became the first Kenyan actress to win an Academy Award.
+(Note: Attributed to multiple references:) Bibby Sowry of The Telegraph said that the blue Prada dress Nyong'o wore to the Academy Awards "cemented itself in Hollywood history".
+In 2025, Nyongo recalled that her Academy Award win did not immediately translate into offers for leading roles.
+Instead, she was offered what she described as stereotyped roles, such as slave roles.
+At that point, she decided she would rather work less than perpetuate stereotypes that are expected of Africans.